-Foot bunion symptoms range from a small lump on the big toe to major pain that limits day-to-day activities such as walking.
+Foot bunion symptoms range from a small, painless lump on the big toe to a large deformity and severe pain that limits day-to-day activities such as walking.

 Bunion symptoms can vary massively from person to person.
 The most common foot bunion symptoms are: